mabbasiazad/MachineLearning/README.md

          - Application: Predicting which language a name is from based on the spelling

       - Decoder Implementation
-         - Application: generate names from languages
+         - Application: Generating names from languages

        - Natural Language as Sequences: Sequence to Sequence Model (with `Attention`) Implementation